rseah145/smw-term2/lesson_7/Practical.md

 2. In GPME, navigate to PC Configuration -> Windows Settings -> Security Settings -> Public Key Policies -> Automatic Certificate Request Settings
 ![image](../images/Pasted%20image%2020230815194112.png)

+3. Right-click on the right panel and click on "New" -> "Automatic Certificate Request" to open the configuration wizard